-11.1 Parameters to be Specified Prior to Test:

-11.1.1 The sampling method, specimen geometry, and test parameters used to determine density and reinforcement volume.

-11.1.2 The inplane shear specimen sampling method.

-11.1.3 The environmental conditioning test parameters.

-11.1.4 The inplane shear property and data reporting format desired.
+- 11.1 Parameters to Be Specified Before Test: - 11.1.1 The sampling method, specimen geometry, and test parameters used to determine density and reinforcement volume. - 11.1.2 The compression specimen sampling method. - 11.1.3 The environmental conditioning test parameters. - 11.1.4 The compression property and data reporting format desired.

-Note 5-Specific material property, accuracy, and data reporting requirements should be determined prior to test for proper selection of instrumentation and data recording equipment.
+Note 4-Specific material property, accuracy, and data reporting requirements should be determined before test for proper selection of instrumentation and data recording equipment.
 Estimates of operating stress and strain levels should also be made to aid in transducer selection, calibration of equipment, and determination of equipment settings.